Glossary

 The concept of zero waste is based on the idea of a Circular Economy, where resources are kept in use for as long as possible, and waste is minimized through the use of sustainable materials and production methods.

-• Circular Economy Companies
+• Circular Economy Communication

 By-Product